 No drivers licence is required on our tours according to Moroccan law.

-None but, we highly recommend if you have no, very little or rusty riding experience, to join us on a one-day training day before your tour starts.
+Little but, we highly recommend if you have very little or rusty riding experience, to join us on a one-day training day before your tour starts.

 We run a maximum of 10 bikers + guide.